ZekiFayes/Machine-Learning/README.md

 ## Platform
 ### TensorFlow
-The core elementare are Tensors and Matrix Operations.
+The core elements are Tensors and Matrix Operations.
 We refer to Numerical Methods for Computational Science and Engineering -- Prof. R. Hiptmair, SAM, ETH Zurich